 Every version of the guidelines contains a table or graph.
 The offense levels appear in a column on the left side, and the criminal history categories appear across the top.
 The rest of the chart is composed of boxes that contain ranges of months.
 The point on the chart where the final offense level and criminal history category intersect is the guidelines range, or presumptively reasonable sentence.IV.
 Departures or Variances

 While a sentence within the guidelines range is considered presumptively reasonable, a sentencing court may "depart" or "vary" above or below the range.
 This can result in a lower (sometimes, significantly lower) sentence.
 The extent to which a defendant qualifies for a departure or variance will depend upon the unique facts and circumstances of their case.

 This explanation of the guidelines provides only the most general principles underlying federal sentencing.
 In fact, the computation of a federal sentence can be very complicated, and requires a careful understanding of the facts of the case and the defendant's personal history.
 Defendants in federal criminal cases need an experienced federal crimes lawyer in New Jersey who understands the guidelines, and how they can be used to obtain every available point reduction.

 We have extensive experience representing defendants in federal court.
-The firm represents defendants with charges involving narcotics, securities fraud, insider trading, government contracts fraud, internet and computer-related crimes, theft of government property, child pornography, tax crimes, and other federal offenses.
+We represent defendants with charges involving narcotics, securities fraud, insider trading, government contracts fraud, internet and computer-related crimes, theft of government property, child pornography, tax crimes, and other federal offenses.
 If you have been charged with a federal crime in New Jersey, or in any federal court in New York City, your first telephone call should be to us.
 THE CASE AGENTS ARE NOT YOUR FRIENDS.
 DO NOT SPEAK TO THEM.
 RATHER, JUST TELL THEM YOU WANT A LAWYER, AND CALL US RIGHT AWAY.